-10 Top-Rated Tourist Attractions in Brunswick
+13 Top-Rated Attractions & Things to Do in Brunswick

 In the nave is the tomb of Henry and his wife Mathilde from 1250, a masterpiece of Late Romanesque sculpture of the Saxon school.
 In front of the choir, under a brass from 1707, Emperor Otto IV and his wife Beatrix are buried (Otto died in 1218).
 In the high choir with its Romanesque wall paintings is a four-and-a-half-meter-high, seven-branched candelabrum presented by Henry the Lion.
 The oldest and most important item in the cathedral is the Imerward Crucifix from 1150, a relic from the first cathedral built on the site.
 English language guided tours are available.

 Address: Domplatz 5, 38100 Braunschweig

 Completed in 1175, Burg Dankwarderode is a small castle in Burgplatz that was instigated by the legendary Henry the Lion, one of the most powerful of the German princes.
-It's a picturesque building, and notably devoid of defensive structures, as not long after completion, it was surrounded by other structures such as the cathedral.
+It's a picturesque building and notably devoid of defensive structures as, not long after its completion, it was surrounded by other structures such as the cathedral.

-Address: Burgplatz 4, 38100 Braunschweig
+Address: Museumstraße 1, 38100 Braunschweig

-4 The Old Town Market and Town Hall
+4. The Old Town Market and Town Hall

-Altstadtmarkt.
-Just a few minutes' walk southwest of the Burgplatz, the old market forms the heart of the town's former Hanseatic commercial town, having been used as a street market since the 11th century.
-A highlight of a visit is the beautiful Old Town Hall.
+Other highlights include the Church of St. Martin (Martinikirche), built in 1195; the medieval Gewandhaus (Cloth Hall) from 1591, the town's finest example of Renaissance architecture; and the picturesque 17th-century Stechinelli-Haus.
+A highlight of a visit is the beautiful Old Town Hall (Altstadtrathaus).
 This magnificent structure, built between the 13th and 15th centuries in Gothic style and originally used as a banquet hall, dominates the square and is particularly stunning when lit up at night.
-Other highlights include the Church of St. Martin (Martinikirche), built in 1195; the medieval Gewandhaus (Cloth Hall) from 1591, the town's finest example of Renaissance architecture; and the picturesque 17th-century Stechinelli-Haus.

 The large Hagenmarkt is another of Brunswick's old and once important market squares.
 Highlights include St. Catherine's Church (Katharinenkirche), a 12th-century Protestant church with a unique organ installed in 1980 using parts of an older Baroque organ dating from 1623.
 Outside is the Heinrichsbrunnen (Henry the Lion's Fountain) added in 1874 and commemorating the city's most famous prince.
 Another old market square of interest is the Coal Market (Kohlmarkt), which boasts numerous old heritage homes and a splendid 19th-century fountain.

-6 The Magniviertel
+6. The Magniviertel

 At the heart of the cobblestoned Magniviertel quarter sits St. Magnus' Church (Magni-Kirche), a finely restored old Protestant church consecrated in 1031.
-In addition to its fine interior, check out the old graveyard where you'll find the tomb of the famous German writer and philosopher GE Lessing, buried here in 1781.
+In addition to its fine interior, check out the old graveyard, where you'll find the tomb of the famous German writer and philosopher GE Lessing, buried here in 1781.

-7 Schloss Richmond
+8. Schloss Richmond

-8 Staatstheater Braunschweig
+9. Staatstheater Braunschweig

 Address: Am Theater, 38100 Braunschweig

-9 Riddagshausen Abbey
+10. Riddagshausen Abbey

 In Brunswick's eastern Riddagshausen suburb, beyond the Prinz-Albrecht-Park, is a notable church belonging to a former 13th-century Cistercian monastery.
 Founded by a courtesan to Henry the Lion in 1145, the abbey remained an important religious community until it was dissolved in 1809.
 Worthy of a visit for its surviving church and gatehouse, which houses the Cistercian Museum, it's also a good place from which to explore the nearby Riddagshausen Nature Reserve, especially if you enjoy scenic country walks and hiking.

-10 Naturhistorisches Museum
+11. Naturhistorisches Museum